 Training: Contractor must train employees/subcontractors on the stormwater pollution prevention requirements contained in these provisions.
 The Contractor must inform all subcontractors of the water pollution prevention contract requirements and must include appropriate subcontract provisions to ensure that these requirements are met.

 Implementation of the Contractor’s Erosion and Sediment Control Plan (ESCP) or Storm Water Pollution Prevention Plan (SWPPP) will be inspected by the County.
 The County will evaluate whether BMPs are effective and maintained in a manner consistent with the CASQA BMP Handbook to prevent discharge of pollutants into receiving water bodies.
-Any required action shall be made immediately, to the satisfaction of the Representative, at no additional costs to the County.
+Any required action shall be made immediately, to the satisfaction of the County Representative, at no additional costs to the County.
 Failure to comply with this provision is subject to the retention of funds in Section G.

 Retention of Funds for Non-Compliance: Retention of funds for failure to comply with the provisions in this section, "Stormwater Pollution Control," shall be in addition to the other retention amounts required by the contract.
 The amounts retained from the Contractor for failure to conform to provisions in this section will be released for payment on the next monthly estimate for partial payment following the date when an approved ESCP or SWPPP has been implemented and maintained, and when water pollution has been adequately controlled, as determined by the County Representative.